 - Whether you require a new boiler

 On average a bathroom renovation in the UK costs around £6,500.
-It’s certainly possible to renovate your bathroom for cheaper if you wish to.
+It’s certainly possible to renovate your bathroom for a lower cost if you wish to.
 If, however, you were looking for a more luxurious end result, you can expect to pay up to £15,000 or maybe even more.
-As mentioned above, the amount you pay can vary quite considerately based on how you want to approach this project.
+As mentioned above, the amount you pay can vary quite considerately based on how you want to approach this bathroom renovation project.